VincentMeilinger/VincentMeilinger/README.md

 - [x] have already set up the Nextcloud Cookbook cloud service

 ... you should definitely check it out!
-And who knows, if this ingenious application turns you into a seasoned home chef, consider contributing to it 😏!
+And who knows, if this ingenious application turns you into a seasoned home chef, consider contributing 😏!

 ___
 <div align="center">